Walcha, the greatest Aussie town you have never heard of

 Even the wilderness is within easy reach.
 Oxley Wild Rivers National Park – the sixth largest wilderness area in NSW and part of the Gondwana Rainforests of Australia World Heritage Area – is just a short drive down the road.

-Here, the edge of the sunlit plains of the New England Tablelands is split by countless jagged-edged gorges where, after rain, rivers rage and tumble over the edge, creating some of the most spectacular – and highest – waterfalls in the state.
+Here, the edge of the sunlit plains of the New England High Country tablelands are split by countless jagged-edged gorges where, after rain, rivers rage and tumble over the edge, creating some of the most spectacular – and highest – waterfalls in the state.

 Apsley Falls are just 19 kilometres from Walcha – one kilometre off the Oxley Hwy on a sealed all-weather road – and much of the walk around the rim of the gorge is wheelchair accessible, including two lookout platforms where you can gaze out at the 85-metre-high waterfall.